 KEELING ENDOWED SCHOLARSHIP

 This scholarship comes from the Deborah G. Keeling Endowment account.
 Dr. Keeling was past chair (1990-2015) of the Department of Criminal Justice in the College of Arts & Sciences at the University of Louisville.
-The endowment was named for Dr. Keeling in 2015.
-The scholarship was established in 2020 to provide financial resources to undergraduate students pursuing the Bachelor of Science in Criminal Justice degree.
+The endowment was named for Dr. Keeling in 2016.
+The scholarship was established in 2020 to provide financial resources to graduate students pursuing the Bachelor of Science in Criminal Justice degree.